PSBP-Library/psbp-library.github.io/index.md

 But here is the thing: many *different* definitions have *similar* complexity.

-Handling the complexity of different definitions happens *over and over again*.
+Handling the complexity of different definitions with similar complexity has to be done *over and over again*.

 Understanding the abstraction of similar complexity of different definitions needs to be done *only once*.

 ### Explaining pointfree `factorial` in a pointful way

-Let's explain the pointfree definition of `factorial`, thinking of programs as functions, in a pointful way using an argument `i`.
+Let's explain the pointfree definition of `factorial`, thinking of programs as functions, in a pointful way using a parameter `i`.

 At level `1`, `factorial` looks like